gvwilson/thirdbit/teaching/marketing.md

 > For *a company that wants to recruit entry-level software developers*
 > that *is struggling to find mature, diverse candidates*
 > our *introductory programming workshops*
-> provide *a pool of potential recruits in their thirties that includes large numbers of women and underrepresented minorities*.
+> provide *a pool of potential recruits in their thirties that includes large numbers of people from underrepresented groups*.
 > Unlike *college recruiting fairs*,
 > our program *connects companies directly with a diverse audience*.